-4. On a management server (or Vista workstation with "Remote Server Admin Tools" installed), install the DataKeeper GUI console only.
+- 4. On a management server (or Vista workstation with "Remote Server Admin Tools" installed), install the DataKeeper GUI console only. - 5.
+Using the management server's DataKeeper GUI, connect to the new http://download.microsoft.com/downlo...Clustering.doc

-- 5. Using the management server's DataKeeper GUI, connect to the new core only servers and create a "job" with a mirror of the data volumes. - 6.
-Using the management server, create the WSFC cluster. - 7.
+- 6. Using the management server, create the WSFC cluster. - 7.
 Change the quorum mode to Node Majority if deploying an odd number of nodes or Node and File Share Majority if deploying an even number of nodes.
 Refer to the appropriate Microsoft documentation for official guidance on quorum configurations in a multi-site environment.